-Restructuring & Insolvency Comparative Guide - - Australia
+Restructuring & Insolvency Comparative Guide

 5.8 How are foreign creditors treated in restructuring and insolvency proceedings in your jurisdiction?

-In Australia, Section 12 of the Cross-Border Insolvency Act implements Article 13 of the UNCITRAL Model Law, in that foreign creditors have the same rights regarding the commencement of and participation in Australian external administration proceedings.
-Further to this, Article 14 of the Model Law is also enforced via the Cross-Border Insolvency Act, with foreign creditors receiving the same notifications, access to participate in creditor meetings and reporting disclosures in accordance with the act from external administrators as provided to local Australian-based creditors.
+In Australia, Section 12 of the Cross-Border Insolvency Act implements Article 13 of the MLIJ, in that foreign creditors have the same rights regarding the commencement of and participation in Australian external administration proceedings.
+Further to this, Article 14 of the MLIJ is also enforced via the Cross-Border Insolvency Act, with foreign creditors receiving the same notifications, access to participate in creditors' meetings and reporting disclosures in accordance with the act from external administrators as are provided to local Australian-based creditors.

 In this regard, unsecured foreign creditors will rank on a pari passu basis in relation to outstanding debts or claims owed by an insolvent debtor.
-In light of this (and in the absence of a relevant instrument agreeing a method to convert a company's liability regarding a debt or claim into Australian currency), typically the claims of foreign currency creditors must be converted into Australian dollars as at the date an insolvent debtor entered into external administration to be admissible to proof in the local debtor's estate in accordance with Section 554C of the Cross-Border Insolvency Act.
+In light of this (and in the absence of a relevant instrument agreeing a method to convert a company's liability regarding a debt or claim into Australian currency), typically the claims of foreign currency creditors must be converted into Australian dollars as at the date on which an insolvent debtor entered into external administration to be admissible to prove in the local debtor's estate in accordance with Section 554C of the Cross-Border Insolvency Act.

 6 Liability risk